osmandapp/web/main/docs/user/map/vector-maps.md

 The borders of the downloaded maps start displaying at zoom level 7 and are no longer displayed at zoom level 3.

 :::tip
-Downloaded maps are displayed in *Green* in the Android and iOS versions of OsmAnd when the "Show borders of downloaded maps" feature is switched on.
+Downloaded maps are displayed in *Green* in the Android and iOS versions of OsmAnd when the *Show borders of downloaded maps* feature is switched on.
 Archived maps in the Android system and those maps that can be updated in iOS are displayed in *Orange*.
 :::

 <Tabs groupId="operating-systems">